nf-core/eager/docs/usage.md

 <...>
 ```

-Next, we will set up trimming of the mapped reads to alleviate the effects of DNA
+Next, we will set up trimming of the mapped reads to alleviate the effects of
-damage during genotyping.
+DNA damage during genotyping.
 To do this we will activate trimming with
 `--run_trim_bam`.
 The libraries in this underwent either no or 'half'-UDG
 treatment.
 The latter This will generally restrict all remaining DNA damage to
 the first 2 base pairs of a fragment.
 We will therefore use
 `--bamutils_clip_half_udg_left` and `--bamutils_clip_half_udg_right` to trim 2bp
 on either side of each fragment.
 For the non-UDG treated libraries we can trim a
 little more to remove most damage with the `--bamutils_clip_none_udg_<*>`
 variants of the flag.
+Note that there is a tendency in ancient pathogenomics to
+trim damage _prior_ mapping, as it allows mapping with stricter parameters to
+improve removal of reads deriving from  potential evolutionary diverged
+contaminants (this can be done nf-core/eager with teh Bowtie2 aligner), however
+we do it here to as another demonstration of functionality.

 ```bash
 nextflow run nf-core/eager \